ibm-cloud-docs/containers/cs_images.md

 **My cluster image pull secret uses a registry token.
 Does a token still work?**<br>

-The previous method of authorizing cluster access to {{site.data.keyword.registrylong_notm}} by automatically creating a [token](/docs/services/Registry?topic=registry-registry_access#registry_tokens) and storing the token in an image pull secret is supported but deprecated.
+The previous method of authorizing cluster access to {{site.data.keyword.registrylong_notm}} via [tokens](/docs/services/Registry?topic=registry-registry_access#registry_tokens) is supported but deprecated.
 {: deprecated}

 Tokens authorize access to the deprecated `registry.bluemix.net` registry domains, whereas API keys authorize access to the `icr.io` registry domains.
-During the transition period from token to API key-based authentication, both tokens and API key-based image pull secrets are created for a time.
-With both token and API key-based image pull secrets, your cluster can pull images from either `registry.bluemix.net` or `icr.io` domains in the `default` Kubernetes namespace.
+Existing clusters might have both tokens and API key-based image pull secrets, but new clusters only use API keys.
+Therefore by default, new clusters can pull images from only `icr.io` domains in the `default` Kubernetes namespace.

 Before the deprecated tokens and `registry.bluemix.net` domains become unsupported, update your cluster image pull secrets to use the API key method for the [`default` Kubernetes namespace](#imagePullSecret_migrate_api_key) and [any other namespaces or accounts](#other) you might use.
 Then, update your deployments to pull from the `icr.io` registry domains.